SeisComP/main/plugins/locator/iloc/descriptions/global_iloc.rst

 Global models
 ~~~~~~~~~~~~~

-The global models *iasp91* and *ak135* and RSTT are available by default without
+The global models *iasp91* and *ak135* as well as *RSTT* are available and apply
+by default without further configuration if the default locator profiles *iasp91*
+and *ak135*, respectively, are applied.
+The same is true if explicit iLoc
+profiles using *iasp91* or *ak135* for the profile names are added to the
-further configuration.
+configuration.

 .. _iloc-velocity_rstt: